 Lens diameter is the physical measurement of the diameter of the front-most part of the lens.
 With DSLR lenses, it’s often threaded to allow filters and lens hoods to screw in.
 On mirrorless and Micro Four Thirds lenses, some have threads for filters, and some don’t.

-Some of the common sizes for the diameter of DSLR lenses are 43mm, 49mm, 52mm, 44mm, 58mm, 62mm, 68mm, 72mm, and 77mm.
-A 77mm filter won’t fit on a lens with a 72mm lens diameter (you can sometimes use an adapter, but that introduces other problems).
+There’s no set standard lens diameter size, but there are some common sizes for the diameter of DSLR lenses: 43mm, 49mm, 52mm, 44mm, 58mm, 62mm, 68mm, 72mm, and 77mm.
+And, in general, you need the right size for your lens–a 72mm filter won’t fit on a lens with a 77mm lens diameter (you can sometimes use an adapter, but that introduces other problems).

 How to Find the Lens Diameter